Hareriman/Hareriman/README.md

 - 👋 Hi, I’m @Hareriman
 - 👀 I’m interested in Programming with Python
 - 🌱 I’m currently learning at AUCA( African University Of Central Africa)
-- 💞️ I’m looking to collaborate on Software Egineering skills
+- 💞️ I’m looking to collaborate on Software Engineering skills
 - 📫 How to reach me ...

 <!---